jaykhan-dev/jkvp/docs/work/uiux/scribendi.md

 ## Wireframe for a new checkout system
 For this design, my task was to break down the checkout system into fewer steps.
 After going through the checkout they had at the time, I noticed that it took too long and the forms required lots of information.
 I cut down the steps by two and made sure the price was always present, similar to how Amazon does it.

+I enjoyed this project because I learnt about e-commerce and how important the UX is in order to retain customers.
+The prototype was built with Adobe XD.

 ![Scribendi new checkout System](/images/work/scribendi/checkout.png)

 ## Footer redesign
 ![Scribendi Footer](/images/work/scribendi/footer.png)

 ## Chinese Homepage